renatocardoso17/renatocardoso17.github.io/src/modules/pages/about/data/about.md

 - At 26, when I was already back to Portugal, I helped some friends to hack into my gym's back office.
 We were able to remove people from classes or see all the registered users' passwords - they were in plain text :O We told them which was the security breach and never received a thing for it - not even one month for free at the very least.

 - At 29, I gave my first talk in public at [PixelsCamp](https://pixels.camp) conference in Lisbon about progressive web apps.
 Since then, I'm still waiting for the video of the presentation.

+- At 33, I became a parent and would not change it for nothing.

 You can ask me in person for other stories that I'm afraid to share with the internet.
 <br><br>